 Key Stage 5 English Literature

-Students study A-level English Literature OCR specification H472.
+Students study A-level English Literature AQA Specification 7717.

 This course involves the close study of texts with a view to developing critical skills, and includes poetry, prose and drama.
 Students study at least one play by Shakespeare, as well as works by important classic and modern authors.
-These might include writers such as Chaucer, Tennessee Williams and Mary Shelley.
+These might include writers such as Arthur Miller and Thomas Hardy.
 The course will involve two pieces of coursework, which will be worth 20% of the final grade.
 They will have two examinations at the end of Year 13, which will require students to demonstrate the skills and understanding they have developed over the two years.
 Students are expected to show understanding of the contexts in which the texts were written.
-They should also be able to show knowledge of and be able to respond to critical thinking.
+They should also be able to show knowledge of wider reading around the subject.
 Students can expect to spend at least six hours every week on homework, including reading time.
 We offer students the chance to take part in theatre visits and attend lectures on the texts they are studying.

-English and Media Centre magazine (please see your English teacher or Mrs Moran for the login information): https://www.englishandmedia.co.uk/e-magazine/
+English and Media Centre magazine (please see your English teacher or Mr Fahy for the login information):

 English opportunities beyond Loreto

 Students who take English Literature at A-Level often choose to study English, Law, History and other Humanities subjects at university.
 Career opportunities could include journalism, law, teaching, work in media and professional writing.
 For further guidance, please see Mrs Moran in the English department.